Engee documentation

 Plots.PlotlyJSBackend()

-Function generate_landscape generates a 3D landscape of specified dimensions (width_m × length_m) and visualises it as an interactive surface.
+Function generate_landscape generates a 3D landscape of specified dimensions (width_m × length_m) and renders it as an interactive surface.

-1. The function creates a coordinate grid: x and y - linear ranges from 0 to width_m and length_m with a step of 1 metre.
+1. The function creates a grid of coordinates: x and y are linear ranges from 0 to width_m and length_m in increments of 1 meter.

-2. It then fills in the elevations (z) - uses a combination of sine and cosine to create a hilly surface.
+2. Next, she fills in the heights (z) — uses a combination of sine and cosine to create a hilly surface.

 3. And also adds random noise (rand()) for realism.

-4. In addition, the function defines random start and finish points for the drone. (green - start, red - finish).
+4. In addition, the function determines the random start and finish points of the drone. (green — start, red — finish)

 Parameter Type/Value Description